jessicarush/react-notes/state.md

 }
 ```

-But I always forget, it's way simpler to use the `!` not operand:
+But it's way simpler to use the `!` not operand:

 ```javascript
 if (currentState.todos[i].id === id) {
   currentState.todos[i].completed = !currentState.todos[i].completed;